 List of Prominent Nursing Organizations

-One of the oldest nursing organizations in the U.S. is the American Nurses Association, which started out as far back as 1896 as the Nurses Associated Alumnae.
-It was then renamed in 1911 as the American Nurses Association.
-The primary objective of the American Nurses Association is to represent registered nurses across the U.S., which it does by way of its 54 constituent member associations.
-This nursing organization is concerned with coming up with certain standards in the nurse jobs practice, advocating for the rights of nurses in their workplace, and pushing for the general and economic welfare of nurses across the country.
+The American Nurses Association (ANA) was founded in 1896 as the Nurses Associated Alumnae and renamed in 1911.
+Today, the ANA has 54 constituent member associations.
+The primary objective of the American Nurses Association is to represent registered nurses across the US.
+This nursing organization is concerned with coming up with standards for nursing, advocating for the rights of nurses in their workplace, and pushing for the general and economic welfare of nurses across the country.

-Another prominent nursing organization is the National League for Nursing, which was founded in 1893 under a different name: the American Society of Superintendents of Training Schools for Nurses.
-This organization holds the distinction of being able to call itself the first nursing organization in the U.S. The main objective of this organization is to promote excellence in nursing education, such as in an LPN program, and it is the preferred organization for nurse leaders and faculty in nursing education.
-Typical members of this group include nurse educators, healthcare agencies, curious members of the public, and even education agencies.
+Another prominent nursing organization is the National League for Nursing (NLN), which was founded in 1893 as the American Society of Superintendents of Training Schools for Nurses.
+This organization holds the distinction of being able to call itself the first nursing organization in the U.S. The main objective of this organization is to promote excellence in nursing education, and it is the preferred organization for nurse leaders and faculty in nursing education.
+Typical members of this group include nurse educators, healthcare agencies, and even education agencies.

 California Nurses Association/National Nurses Organizing Committee

-The California Nurses Association/National Nurses Organizing Committee was established back in 1903 and is an organization for registered nurses.
-In a broader sense, it is one of the fastest growing professional and labor organizations in the U.S., featuring 86,000 members in home health agencies, clinics and hospitals across all 50 states.
-Some of the actions that have brought this organization attention include advocating for guaranteed healthcare by expanding Medicare to all Americans, arguing for some of the most favorable (from a nurse’s perspective) collective bargaining contracts for registered nurses, and sponsoring innovative laws that protect nurses.
+The California Nurses Association or National Nurses Organizing Committee was established back in 1903 and is an organization for registered nurses.
+It is one of the fastest growing professional and labor organizations in the US, with 86,000 members in home health agencies, clinics, and hospitals across all 50 states.
+Some of the actions that have brought this organization attention include advocating for guaranteed healthcare by expanding the Medicare program, arguing for some of the most favorable collective bargaining contracts for registered nurses, and sponsoring innovative laws that protect nurses.
 Over the past 15 years alone, this organization has seen growth of 400 percent.